Schumer: Measures needed to reduce toddler drownings in US

 Schumer is calling on the federal government to take steps to help prevent drowning deaths.

-The Senate minority leader from New York says Centers for Disease Control and Prevention data from 2014-2016 shows 1,300 children 4 years old or younger died from drowning, with total deaths rising each year.
+The Senate minority leader from New York says data from the Centers for Disease Control and Prevention from 2014-2016 show 1,300 children 4 or younger died of drowning, with total deaths rising each year.
 According to the CDC, 436 were girls and 864 were boys.

 Schumer says according to the CDC, three children drown every day in the U.S.